passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 </div>

 <!--
-We just seen how LVGL was really suited for our needs and the potential that it offers on MCUs.
-But what about MPUs?

-For those who don’t know Flutter is a UI framework developed by Google and written in the Dart language.
+Once our robust Linux system was in place, the next critical step was selecting a UI framework that could match its performance and provide a modern user experience.
+That's where Flutter came in..
+For those who don’t know, Flutter is a UI framework developed by Google and written in the Dart language.
 It’s extremely popular in the mobile app world.
 Now, you might be thinking, 'Flutter?
 That's for mobile apps.'
 I’ve heard people say it’s not truly supported on embedded Linux.
 Today, we're going to bust that myth.
 Not only is it supported, but it's already shipping in real products from major brands like Toyota.
 -->